sodabrew/puppet-dashboard/README.markdown

  * `SECRET_KEY_BASE=none RAILS_ENV=production bundle exec rails assets:precompile`

+Dashboard will keep all reports in the database.
+If your infrastructure is big the database will eventually become very large (more than 50GB).
+To periodically purge old reports (~ once per day) and optimize the database tables (~ once per month) it is recommended to run the following tasks
+periodically:

+ * `SECRET_KEY_BASE=none RAILS_ENV=production bundle exec rails reports:prune upto=20 unit=day`
+ * `SECRET_KEY_BASE=none RAILS_ENV=production bundle exec rails db:raw:optimize`

 Contributing
 ------------

 To contribute to this project, please read [CONTRIBUTING](CONTRIBUTING.md).
 A list of contributors is found in [CONTRIBUTORS](CONTRIBUTORS.md).
 Thanks!
 This project uses the [Silk icons](http://www.famfamfam.com/lab/icons/silk/) by Mark James.
 Thank you!